Bartiqser/echoes-app/README.md

 ## Future Enhancements

-- Add push notifications for new comments or likes.
 - Implement filters for browsing tracks by genre or popularity.
 - Add a user profile page to showcase individual uploads.

 ---

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository, make changes, and submit a pull request.

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.